genebean/genebean-nxlog/README.md

 * `ext_module` - the name of the extension module to use
 * `ext_options` - an array of options for the added ext_module.
-Each item in the array will be an line in this section of the config file.
+Each item in the array will be an line in this section of the config file
 * `ext_template` - for use custom template

 `nxlog::config::input` - builds an Input section using the specified name.